devrxify/cloud-architecture-journey/02-Virtualization-Concepts.md

+### ## 💡 Personal Log: The Setup Struggle

+This module was my first real test.
+It took me several days of hands-on work to get a stable lab.
+I ran into many errors:
+* My first attempt with **VirtualBox** failed, and the Ubuntu Server installer kept crashing with a `curtin` error.
+* After switching to **VMware**, I installed Ubuntu Desktop but my first user (`aspect`) was created without `sudo` privileges, locking me out.
+I had to learn to fix this by re-installing and unchecking "unattended setup."
+(You can say that I was basically learning the linux too :) ) Here are some quick notes on Virtuallization which I learned and gather form various sources.
+Hope It will help ; ).

+---

 # Module 2: Virtualization Concepts (VMs vs. Containers)

 *A Virtual Machine (VM) is an entire computer (virtual hardware + its own operating system) running on a host machine.
 It's powerful but heavy.*